M1tchster/Img2C/README.md

 Usage: IMG2C <PATH_TO_GRAPHICS> <COLOR_KEY> (optional)

 PATH_TO_GRAPHICS - the path to a folder containing the images you wish to embed into a .c file.
-COLOR_KEY (default: FF00FF - format: BBGGRR) - hexadecimal color to be replaced with transparency.
+COLOR_KEY (default: FF00FF - format: BBGGRR) - hexadecimal color to represent transparency.

 IMG2C will:
-1. Automatically scan for any GDIplus compatible images (.png, bmp, gif, and more) in the chosen path.
+1. Automatically scan for any GDIplus compatible images (PNG, BMP, GIF, and more) in the chosen path.
 2. Create a palette which all of the images will share, with a maximum of 255 colors (to keep things light).
 3. RLE compress the images (ImageData.h), to be compiled into a program, with functions to decode that data.